betaflight/betaflight.com/docs/wiki/configurator/firmware-flasher-tab.md

 It defaults to the latest commit (master), meaning the most recent commit of the selected firmware branch.
 The dropdown includes some recent commits if you want to go back a bit.

-Each GitHub pull request has a uniqe ID.
+Each GitHub pull request has a unique ID.
 The user can include a specific, yet to be merged, `Pull Request`, over the top of master, by typing the number of the pull request, preceded by the `#` character.
 For example, to include Pull Request #13605, just enter `#13605` in the Custom Defines field.

 It is also possible to make a build from any previous point in time by entering the sha of the commit.

-## Troubeshooting
+## Troubleshooting

 :::tip

 - Use a good quality data cable, not a power cable.
 - USB hubs or OTG cables are sometimes needed with recent computers and in other cases they can cause issues.
 - Try disconnecting all cables from your PC first, try rebooting, other ports, upgrade system drivers.
 Remove other USB connections.
-- Try DFU mode (use boot button on FC while plugging in, use <b>Activate Boot Loader / DFU</b> button in setup tab or use <b>bl</b> command in CLI.
+- Try DFU mode (use boot button on FC while plugging in, use <b>Activate Boot Loader / DFU</b> button in setup tab or use <b>bl</b> command in CLI.)
 - Sometimes peripherals on the flight controller such as receivers or GPS devices can hijack port communication, preventing entering DFU mode.
 These may require de-soldering.
 - Linux needs configuration to allow flashing.
 - MacOS or Windows do not need any drivers.